NCAR/wrf_hydro_docker/training/Croton/README.md

 This container includes the following:

 * Ubuntu base image
-* All system libraries required by WRF-Hydro
+* All system libraries required by WRF-Hydro, WPS, and WRF
+* WPS installation
+* WRF-Hydro model code and various utilities
+* Example cases for running the model in various configurations
-* Text editors - VIM, Nano, Emacs
+* Text editors - Vim and Nano
-* git version control system

-##Requirements
+# Requirements

 The easiest and recommended way to run the training lessons is via the wrfhydro/training Docker container, which has all software dependencies and data pre-installed.